Portalverse Client App

 Overview

-As design lead at Portalverse, my role was to transform their technical demo of a peer-to-peer cloud gaming network into a viable product.
-To realise this vision, we designed two applications; a consumer app for cloud gamers and a B2B2C platform for cloud streaming providers.
+As design lead at Portalverse, my role was to transform their technical demo of a peer-to-peer cloud gaming network into a viable product and train the team in zero-to-one product design practices.
+To realise this vision, we designed two applications: a consumer app for cloud gamers (mobile and desktop) and a web-based monitoring platform for cloud streaming providers.

-Portalverse is a decentralised rendering protocol, or put simply: a better way to stream games from the cloud.
-Cloud gaming is a widely recognised solution to improve the gaming experience for users by removing costly hardware requirements and allowing most devices to be used as a gaming machine, however, some of the downsides of cloud gaming are that there are often high latency issues for users and cost issues for service providers.
-Portalverse attempts to resolve this tension with the innovative use of decentralised technology (DePIN Web3).
+Portalverse was a decentralised rendering protocol, or put simply: a better way to stream games from the cloud.
+Cloud gaming is like Netflix for video games; available on any device with an internet connection; better than having to own an expensive gaming PC.
+However, significant downsides of cloud gaming are lag issues for users and cost issues for service providers.
+Portalverse attempted to resolve this tension with novel use of decentralised technology (DePIN Web3).

-In simple terms, similar to how Uber uses privately-owned vehicles to offer ridesharing, the Portalverse draws on existing hardware in the crypto-mining ecosystem to offer cloud gaming services.
+In simple terms, similar to how Uber uses privately owned vehicles to offer ridesharing, the Portalverse network drew on existing hardware in the crypto-mining ecosystem to offer cloud gaming services.

 Cloud gaming is about flexibility